Billie Lynn Daniel: Career

-In 1972 Composer Richard Hundley wrote his song cycle Birds, U.S.A. with text by James Purdy for Daniel.
+In 1972 composer Richard Hundley wrote his song cycle Birds, U.S.A. with text by James Purdy for Daniel.
 In 1975 she appeared jointly with her husband, baritone Andrew Frierson, in recital at Alice Tully Hall.
 In 1981 she sang Clara in concert with Thomas Carey as Porgy, Cab Calloway as Sport'n Life, and the Oklahoma City Philharmonic.
-She composed music for Margaret Yuen and the Red Silk Dancers adaptation of J. E. Franklin's Black Girl in 1993.
+She composed music for Margaret Yuen and the Red Silk Dancers' adaptation of J. E. Franklin's play Black Girl in 1993.

 Daniel and Frierson's daughter, actress Andrea Frierson, married actor Jesse D. Goins in 1977.
 Andrea later married actor David Toney.